Documentation

 Controls

 1-5 spawn units (Brut, Flint, Tank, Shade, Druid).
 6-7 select buildings (Base, Lab) for placement.
-Tab cycles faction control: P1 (blue), Watch (AI vs AI), P2 (red).
+Tab cycles controlled player: P1 (blue), Watch (AI vs AI), P2 (red).
 Space pauses, Escape deselects, arrow keys pan.

 Click on map to set rally point - your units move there, fighting enemies in range (attack-move).
 Pulsing circle shows rally position.
 Use this to bait enemies, retreat, or stage flanks.